Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-spectrograms: Method

 where $\alpha \in [0,1]$ acts as a \textit{style guidance scale}.
 This formulation enables smooth control over stylization intensity: smaller $\alpha$ values preserve structural fidelity, while larger values emphasize stylistic characteristics.

-\textbf{Implementation Details.} We evaluate our method using the MusicTI dataset~\cite{li2024music}, which contains 254 five-second audio clips, including 74 style clips and 179 content clips.
-Since our approach is entirely training-free, all data are used solely for inference.
-For the underlying LDM, we adopt the pretrained Stable Diffusion v1.5~\cite{rombach2022high} with the default configuration and employ DDIM sampling~\cite{song2020denoising} with 50 timesteps $(t = \{1, \ldots, 50\})$.
-In our experiments, we use $\alpha = 0.9$ and $\gamma = 0.75$ as the default settings.
-All experiments are conducted on a single NVIDIA A100(40G) GPU.
+\textbf{Implementation Details.} We evaluate our method on the MusicTI dataset~\cite{li2024music}, comprising 253 five-second audio clips (74 style and 179 content).
+Given our \textit{training-free} pipeline, all samples are reserved exclusively for inference.
+We utilize pretrained Stable Diffusion v1.5~\cite{rombach2022high} with DDIM sampling~\cite{song2020denoising} over 50 timesteps ($t \in \{1, \dots, 50\}$).
+The parameters $\alpha=0.9$ and $\gamma=0.75$ function as inference-time controls, selected through a qualitative pilot study on independent samples rather than test-set optimization.
+This protocol ensures our findings demonstrate robust generalization without overfitting, upholding experimental rigor.
+All experiments were conducted on a single NVIDIA A100 (40G) GPU.